-The visitors may be the underdogs but Adam Bate feels the Premier League table does not lie and the Gunners could be in for a tricky afternoon against Steve Clarke's side
+Steve Clarke's side may well be the underdogs but Adam Bate feels the Premier League table does not lie and the Gunners could be in for a tricky afternoon

 Arsene Wenger knows that must change as soon as possible and the bookmakers rate their chances here – Arsenal are 4/9 (1.44) favourites with bet365 to pick up three points in this one.

-That’s unlikely to prove straightforward against a West Brom side that has grabbed plenty of attention this season with their crisp counter-attacking and impressive organisation.
+That is unlikely to prove straightforward against a Baggies side that has grabbed plenty of attention this season with their crisp counterattacking and impressive organisation.

-That success has been built on their home record, however – Albion have won just twice away from the Hawthorns and that’s reflected in the price of 13/2 (7.50) with bet365 for a Baggies triumph.
+That success has been built on their home record, however – Albion have won just twice away from the Hawthorns and that is reflected in the price of 13/2 (7.50) with bet365 for a Baggies triumph.

 West Brom can certainly be expected to cause problems rather than limply surrender – while they have no clean sheets on their travels, they have also failed to score just once on the road.